ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 define Representation Formats for them as well as ways to use SDF Models to describe them.

+[^status]

+[^status]: The present revision –01 has been slightly updated from the
-The present revision is not much more than a notepad; it is expected that it will be respun at least once before the 2025-04-09 ASDF meeting.
+    discussion at the 2025-04-09 ASDF meeting.

 --- middle